Sections

 Halloran, incidentally, has worked throughout coastal Massachusetts, all the way from Gloucester to the Cape.
 Only on Martha’s Vineyard has he ever seen the Edgartown fence.

-Breaking tradition with a stone fence
+Breaking Tradition with a Stone Fence

-Relocating from the quiet Vineyard countryside to the urban jungle of Edgartown has its drawbacks –
+Relocating from the quiet Vineyard countryside to the urban jungle of Edgartown has its drawbacks – especially when the new home sits on a busy speedway.

 In 2004, within months of buying the sweet 1840 cottage at 10 Pease’s Point Way, Don Bidwell got a call at his off-Island home in Connecticut from the Edgartown police, around 11:30 one night.
 Apparently a vehicle had crashed through the picket fence on his property.
 Moreover, the vehicle had crossed the yard, pierced the front of the house, and pushed in the kitchen wall.